riishabhraj/full-stack-ecommerce-app/README.md

 This is a full-stack e-commerce application built using the MERN stack (MongoDB, Express.js, React, Node.js) and Redux for state management.
 It includes features like product listings, user authentication, shopping cart, and order management.

 ## Features
-User authentication and authorization\n
+User authentication and authorization
-Product listing and search\n
+Product listing and search
-Shopping cart\n
+Shopping cart
-Order placement and management\n
+Order placement and management
-Admin dashboard for product and order management\n
+Admin dashboard for product and order management

 ## Tech Stack
 ## Frontend:

-React\n
+React
-Redux\n
+Redux
-React Router\n
+React Router
-Axios\n
+Axios

 ## Backend:

-Node.js\n
+Node.js
-Express.js\n
+Express.js
-MongoDB\n
+MongoDB
-Mongoose\n
+Mongoose

 ## Others: